Dilbat: History

-Dilbat was founded during the Sumerian Early Dynastic II period, around 2700 BC.
-It is known to have been occupied, at least, during the Akkadian, Old Babylonian, Kassite, Sasanian and Early Islamic periods.
+Dilbat was founded during the Early Dynastic III period (middle 3rd Millennium BC).
+It is known to have been occupied, at least, during the Akkadian, Old Babylonian, after an occupation gap or several centuries, Late Kassite, Sasanian and Early Islamic periods.
+It is also known to have been involved in the various struggles of the middle 1st century BC involving the Neo-Babylonian, Neo-Assyrian, and Achaemenid interests.
 It was an early agricultural center cultivating einkorn wheat and producing reed products.
 It lay on the Arahtum canal.

+An Old Babylonian period ruler of the city of Marad, roughly from the same time as Babylonian ruler Sumu-la-El was Alumbiumu.
+One of his year names was "Year Alumbiumu seized Dilbat".